crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - Github actions
   - use act to run github actions locally
-  - to run test as github actions locally `act -W ".github/workflows/build_and_test.yml" -j Build-and-test-Fuzzer`
+  - to run test as github actions locally
+  - with linux container: `act -W ".github/workflows/build_and_test.yml" -j Build-and-test-Fuzzer -P ubuntu-latest=catthehacker/ubuntu:act-latest`
+  - on windows host: `act -W ".github/workflows/build_and_test.yml" -j Build-and-test-Fuzzer -P windows-latest=self-hosted --pull=false`
+  - always do the command twice, the first one usually fails for unknown reasons
 - Bug with Rust 1.78
   - Rust 1.78 enables debug assertions in std by default
   - `slice::from_raw_parts` panics when given a pointer which is not aligned/null/bigger than `isize::max`